 In addition to our work around the world, we partner with schools and various educational groups through our Nobelity In Schools program.
 Empowering students with knowledge about pressing global concerns, the program provides inspiration and opportunity for student-centered social action.
-Our Nobelity In Schools website offers more in-depth information about our In Schools programs as well as lesson plans, service project ideas and educational resources for teachers and students, including the Nobelity WebQuest – a fun and informative way to explore key issues and ways to effect positive change.
+Our Nobelity In Schools website offers films, lesson plans, service project ideas and educational resources for teachers and students, including the Nobelity WebQuest – a fun and informative way to explore key issues and ways to effect positive change.
+We look forward to a great year working together to inspire your students to get smart, get involved, have fun, and change the world.

-Thanks to our Sponsors: the Applied Material Foundation and Silicon Labs; and Partners: Bastrop State Park, the Texas Conservation Corps, Keep Austin Beautiful, 10 area schools and donors, The Nobelity Project helped plant almost 200,000 loblolly pine trees in Bastrop State Park.
+In response to the devastating fires in Bastrop, Texas over Labor Day 2011, The Nobelity Project put our tree-planting resources to work.
+In 2012-2013 we connected the needs of the Texas Parks and Wildlife Department, the educational opportunity for 10 local high schools, and the environmental support of the Applied Material Foundation and Silicon Labs, the Texas Conservation Corps, Keep Austin Beautiful.
+The Nobelity Project and these student groups helped plant almost 200,000 loblolly pine trees in Bastrop State Park.
 With other volunteers groups and overall park efforts, a total of 223,000 trees were planted this year!

-For more information on participating in this effort please contact: Erin Binder firstname.lastname@example.org
+For more information on your school participating in this effort please contact: firstname.lastname@example.org

 Thanks to all of you for making our 1000 Books for Hope drive a huge success!